thehandsomezebra/ServoFishFeeder/README.md

 4. `python feeder.py`
 5. Testing will run Wednesday, Thursday, Friday, Saturday and Sunday positions...then walk itself back to start.
 6. When `FEEDER READY TO BE FILLED` is displayed - you can connect this to your 3D print.  ![servo attached to feeder](/images/feeder1.png)
-7. Once the servo is connected to the 3D print, you may run the feeder test again. `python feeder.py`
+7. You may run the feeder test again. `python feeder.py`
 8. If everything looks good, lets turn the test procedures off and set up the times.
 9. `nano feeder.py`
 10. Adjust the location of the `#` to turn testing off. `test=False`